thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ## When things go wrong

+Here are some common issues you may encounter when handling forms with mechanize.

 ### Handling 'ParseError: OPTION outside of SELECT'

 If you attempt to select a form but it fails with the following error: